Pros and Cons of Moving to Hong Kong

 PRO: Great selection

-In Hong Kong, every cuisine under the sun can be found, and restaurants range from the cheap and cheerful to the Michelin-starred extravagant.
-It even has the world’s cheapest Michelin-starred restaurant, a fantastic little dim sum place.
+In Hong Kong, every cuisine under the sun can be found, and restaurants range from the cheap and cheerful to the Michelin-starred and extravagant.

 Supermarkets are overpriced and lacking in selection.
 The price for certain Western foods will make one's eyes water, and even foods with Australian brand names will be much more expensive than their Chinese counterparts.